Jorge Sotomayor

-Jorge Luis Sotomayor (born 29 March 1988) is an Argentine footballer.
+Jorge Luis Sotomayor (born 29 March 1988) is an Argentine footballer for Guatemalan club Deportivo Mixco.

+Career

 He played during several years in Chilean football.
 There, he defended clubs such as Deportes La Serena, Unión San Felipe or Deportes Melipilla.

+In January 2009, he signed with Brazilian club Fortaleza alongside his compatriot Jonathan Guerazar from Deportes La Serena.

+In his homeland, he had two stints with Colegiales in 2009 and 2011–12.

+In 2019, he signed with Guatemalan club Cobán Imperial.
+He rejoined them in 2020.